Vinegar: Grains

-Chinese black vinegar is an aged product made from rice, wheat, millet, sorghum, or a combination thereof.
-It has an inky black color and a complex, malty flavor.
+Chinese black vinegar is an aged product made from rice, wheat, millet, sorghum, or a combination of these.
+It has an inky black color and a complex, malty flavour.
 The recipe is not fixed, so some Chinese black vinegars may contain added sugar, spices, or caramel color.
 The most popular variety, Zhenjiang vinegar, originates in the city of Zhenjiang in Jiangsu Province, eastern China.
 Shanxi mature vinegar is another popular type of Chinese vinegar that is made exclusively from sorghum and other grains.
 Nowadays in Shanxi province, some traditional vinegar workshops still produce handmade vinegar with a high acidity that is aged for at least five years.
 Only the vinegars made in Taiyuan and some counties in Jinzhong and aged for at least three years are considered authentic Shanxi mature vinegar according to the latest national standard.
 A somewhat lighter form of black vinegar, made from rice, is produced in Japan, where it is called kurozu.

 Rice vinegar is most popular in the cuisines of East and Southeast Asia.
 It is available in "white" (light yellow), red, and black varieties.
 The Japanese prefer a light rice vinegar for the preparation of sushi rice and salad dressings.
 Red rice vinegar traditionally is colored with red yeast rice.
 Black rice vinegar (made with black glutinous rice) is most popular in China, and it is also widely used in other East Asian countries.
 White rice vinegar has a mild acidity with a somewhat "flat" and uncomplex flavor.
 Some varieties of rice vinegar are sweetened or otherwise seasoned with spices or other added flavorings.